|A Field Trip at Cockroach Bay - IFS Program Biologist Pete Rossi

 Site of the original Environmental Studies Center (ESC), Cockroach Bay is one of the few remaining healthy mangrove estuaries in Tampa Bay.
-Located on the southeastern shore of Tampa Bay, just south of Ruskin, FL this Center features a nature trails, field, and lab equipment, a 24' mullet boat and kayaks for marine exploration, a screened-in outdoor classroom and an air conditioned classroom for lectures, labs, and workshops.
+Located on the southeastern shore of Tampa Bay, just south of Ruskin, FL this Center features a nature trails, field, and lab equipment, kayaks for marine exploration, a screened-in outdoor classroom and an air conditioned classroom for lectures, labs, and workshops.
 Seine nets and benthic sieves are used in the collection of marine organisms for study.
-Field trips utilizing the ESC boat and kayaks include use of the above mentioned equipment and the use of an otter trawl.
-Optional equipment includes dip nets, plankton nets, water chemistry, etc.
+Other topics include mangrove ecology, water chemistry, and kayak excursions.
+Field trips utilizing the ESC boat are not available at this time.

 Please read our Guidelines and Policies for Cockroach Bay here.

 English Creek is located on 400 acres in eastern Hillsborough County, just east of Plant City, FL.
 Four distinct plant communities co-exist and can be visited at the English Creek ESC: Open grasslands, mesic flatwoods, upland mixed forest, and bottomland forest.
 The creek for which this Environmental Center is named meanders through the property, offering opportunities for activities ranging from water sampling to aquatic organism collecting.
 A small spring and pond are also available for activities at the Center.
 Elevated boardwalks offer visitors panoramic view of the communities found here.
 Foot paths are an option for those wanting a closer, more detailed, look at the inhabitants of the English Creek ESC.

 English Creek is located at 2950 E State Road 60 in Plant City, FL 33567.

 Please read out Guidelines and Policies for English Creek here.